dask/dask/docs/source/task-launch.rst

 Submit tasks from worker
 ------------------------

+*Note: this interface is new and experimental.
+It may be changed without warning in future versions.*

 Alternatively we submit tasks from other tasks.
 This allows us to make decisions while on worker nodes.
 To do this we will make a new client object on the worker itself.
 There is a convenience function for this that will